ArturSousaFerreira/summernote/ESOF-docs/Report-4.md

 <a name="SoftwareTestabilityandReviews"> </a>
 ## Software Testability and Reviews

+There are many definitions of the software testability and different papers have given different types of software testability factors and metrics on different perspective.

+We are the opinion that software testability is the degree to which a software artifact facilitates testing in a given test context.
+It is directly related to test effort reduction.
+A lack of testability, like other design faults, is expensive to repair when detected late during software development.
+Therefore, testability should be addressed already during reviews of early development artifacts.

+It is really difficult task to get all the clear view of factors that can affect the software testability with their dominating degree on the software system.
+Even though, we collected six of the factors that affect the software testability, presented below.

 ##### 1. Controllability

 Controllability is one of the most important factors of testability.
 Controllability is the ease of producing a specific output from a specific